 Hale's work is something to do, his large family is someone to love and his travels are something to look forward to.

 Today there is something to do, and he couldn't be happier about it.
 Work has been his life's passion.
 Hale was still working six days a week until about a year ago when family urged him to cut back.
 He compromised to three days a week.

 Robert Redford has eaten there.
 So have Dick Van Dyke, Bob Hope, Jay Leno, Danny Kaye, Johnny Miller, John Glenn, Roma Downey and almost every senator, governor, mayor and Utah Jazz player you can name.
 Is there anyone in Utah who hasn't eaten in this place?
 Out-of-towners show up at Hires straight from the airport.
 "Somebody told us about it as soon as we landed," they explain.
-During the Olympics it was almost standing room only."We were in London once and someone asked my dad, 'Aren't you Mr. Hires?' " says Nancy Marks, Hale's daughter who waitresses at the restaurant.
+During the Olympics it was almost standing room only.

 Name another locally owned burger joint that has been written up in the Wall Street Journal and Gourmet Magazine.